Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-The anticipated or desired usage could be to allow others to control window visibility.
+The desired usage could be to allow others to control its window visibility.

 ```qml
 // AppPanel.qml